alexander-rykov/user-storage-project/README.md

 - [ ] Refactor communication between instances to send update notifications to all SLAVE NODES about the changes on MASTER NODE.

-- [ ] Use App.config to store the application service configuration.
-Use [custom configuration sections](https://habrahabr.ru/post/128517/) in App.config to bring more structure to your configuration file.

-- [ ] Run StyleCop, fix issues, commit.
-Mark, commit.
-Publish "step4".
-Merge "step4" into master.
-Publish.

 ## Step 6